2008 NRL Grand Final

 The 2008 NRL Grand Final was the conclusive and premiership-deciding game of the 2008 NRL season.
 It was played between the Manly Warringah Sea Eagles and the Melbourne Storm on Sunday, 5 October at ANZ Stadium in Sydney.

 The 2008 Grand Final was the first Grand Final played in daylight since the introduction of the night Grand Final in 2001.
-The two teams had previously played in the 2007 NRL Grand Final, with Melbourne winning 34-8.
-Manly reversed this result in 2008, winning 40-0; the largest Grand Final winning margin in the history of the game, and the first Grand Final since 1978 where the losing team did not score a point.
+The two teams had previously played in the 2007 NRL Grand Final, with Melbourne winning 34–8 (overturned due to salary-cap cheating and breaches).
+Manly reversed this result in 2008, winning 40–0; still the largest Grand Final winning margin in the history of the game, and the first Grand Final since 1978 where the losing team did not score a point.

-Lead-up
+Background

-Melbourne and Manly were also the teams which contested the 2007 NRL Grand Final, with Melbourne winning the game 34-8.
-During the 2008 regular season, the Manly Warringah Sea Eagles and the Melbourne Storm met twice: Round 5 and Round 22.
-The Round 5 result in Melbourne went the Storm's way with a 26–4 victory.
-The Round 22 game was a closer contest, with Melbourne winning again, 16–10 at Manly's Brookvale Oval.
-Manly went into the 2008 grand final not having beaten the Storm since Round 11, 2007.
+Melbourne and Manly were also the teams which contested the 2007 NRL Grand Final, with Melbourne winning the game 34–8.
+During the 2008 regular season, the Manly Warringah Sea Eagles and the Melbourne Storm met twice: round 5 and round 22.
+The round 5 match in Melbourne went the Storm's way with a 26–4 victory.
+The round 22 match was a closer contest, with Melbourne winning again, 16–10 at Manly's Brookvale Oval.
+Manly went into the 2008 grand final not having beaten the Storm since round 11, 2007.